 Meet the Suaq orangutan families

 At Suaq we have two main families of orangutans, the Friska and the Cissy family, named after the oldest female of each family.
 Friska and Cissy are both very successful orangutan mothers and have each raised several offspring to adulthood.
-Despite their old age, both are currently taking care of their youngest dependent infants: Frankie and Cinnamon, both born in 2012.
+Whereas we haven’t seen Cissy since we had to temporarily stop our research during the Covid-19 pandemic in 2020, Friska is still going strong and maintaining her status as the dominant female at Suaq.

 Friska Family